 Except for the terms defined below and in the attached schedules, capitalized terms shall be as defined in the ISO Tariffs.
 The definitions set forth below are only intended for use in this Agreement and shall not be relied upon to interpret the ISO’s Tariffs.

-1.1.1 “365 Day Notice Period” means the 365 days that follow the Generator Deactivation Assessment Start Date.
+1.1.1 “365 Day Notice Period” means the 365 days that follow the Short-Term Assessment of Reliability (“STAR”) Start Date.

 1.1.2 “Additional Costs” has the meaning set forth in Section 4.3.3 of this Agreement.